AtanasBondzhakov/JavaScript-Fundamentals-Programming/1c. Basic Syntax, Conditional Statements and Loops/Readme.md

-# Basic Syntax, Conditional Statements, and Loops
+# More Exercise Basic Syntax, Conditional Statements, and Loops

 ## Sort Numbers